Skip to content

 Rules

-• Do not mix different types of changes (e.g., bug fixes, features, refactoring) in a single commit.
+• Do not mix different types of changes (e.g., bug fixes, features, refactoring) in a single pull request.

-• Example: if you refactor code AND add a feature, make two separate commits.
+• Example: if you refactor code AND add a feature, make two separate pull requests.

 2. Descriptive and meaningful messages